This section will explain how to properly interact with the Wormhome Core Message Layer in an EVM ecosystem.

 nonceis used is described below.

-Consistency(uint8): the number of blocks that Guardians will wait before signing a message
+Consistency(uint8): the level of finality the guardians will reach before signing the message

 Payload(bytes): raw bytes to emit